Leave site Skip to content

 • vulnerable or intimidated victims

-The three categories above are designed to ensure victims who are most in need will be able to access enhanced support.
+These categories ensure that victims who are most in need can access additional support.

-You may be entitled to enhanced services under more than one category at the same time.
-For example, if you are under 18 years of age you will be automatically eligible for enhanced services as a vulnerable victim regardless of whether you are also a victim of the most serious crime or are a persistently targeted victim.
+You may be eligible for enhanced services under more than one category.
+For example, if you are under 18 years of age, you will automatically qualify as a vulnerable victim, regardless of whether the offence is categorised as most serious or persistent.

-Our VWCOs will tell you if you are entitled to enhanced services.
+Your VWCO will inform you if you are entitled to enhanced services.

 Who do we work with?